Brea Beal: College

+Professional career

+On April 10, 2023, Beal was selected in the second round as the 24th overall of the 2023 WNBA draft by the Minnesota Lynx.
+She was waived by the Lynx in mid May, before the start of their regular season.

+In March 2024, the Las Vegas Aces signed Beal to a training camp contract.
+On May 2, 2024, the Aces waived her from their 2024 roster before the start of preseason.

 Personal life

 After her sophomore year of college, Beal signed a name, image and likeness deal with Cameo.
 She is in a relationship with National Football League player and South Carolina alum Jaycee Horn.
+Bradley Beal is her second cousin.